 The key to putting these cars into proper perspective is to toss the terms “intermediate” or “mid-size” out one of those frameless windows right from the start.
 This car measures 216″ long.
 That’s a mere nine less than the famous 225 inch length that led to the name Electra 225.
 And it’s four inches longer than a 1977 Caprice.
 Yes, the Colonnade made a very nice full size car, in the early-mid sixties idiom.

-No, the Cutlass, which was also cultivating Euro flavor with the Salon version, was much more in the true international spirit: no phony baloney.
-The only bone to pick was that even the sedan didn’t have terrific interior space, but then it was only an “mid-size” American car.
+No, the Cutlass, which was also cultivating a bit of Euro flavor with the Salon version, was much more in the true international spirit: no phony baloney.
+The only bone to pick was that even the sedan didn’t have terrific interior space, but then it was only a “mid-size” American car.

-That would soon be fixed, when the Colonnade sedan’s 116″ frame reappeared under the down-sized B-Bodies in 1977.
-Didn’t that make it odd: the full-size cars were shorter than the mid-sized ones, for that one year of overlap in 1977.
+That would soon be fixed, when the Colonnade sedan’s 116″ frame reappeared (in slightly modified form) under the down-sized B-Bodies in 1977.
+Didn’t that make it odd: the full-size cars were now shorter than the mid-sized ones, for that one year of overlap in 1977.
 But the much more rectilinear and upright new B-Body had as much interior space as the old full-sized cars, and all was good.
 And the Olds 88 went on to being the most acceptable big American car in Germany too, especially with the diesel engine.
 They loved that; seriously.
-A big Ami strassenkreuzer with decent mileage.
+A big Ami strassenkreuzer mit Diesel and decent mileage.
 What’s not to love?